yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 In this task, you will increase the number of instances for the API deployment in the Kubernetes management dashboard.
 While it is deploying, you will observe the changing status.

-1. From the Kubernetes dashboard, scale the number of pods for the API deployment to 2
+1. From the Kubernetes dashboard, scale the number of pods for the API deployment to 2.

-1. Go to the Replica Sets view of the API and note that there is a pending instance deploying
+2. Go to the Replica Sets view of the API and note that there is a pending instance deploying.

-1. Go to the Services view and note that the API is pending
+3. Go to the Services view and note that the API is pending.

-1. Go to the Workloads view and by this time note that the API and web services are healthy
+4. Go to the Workloads view and by this time note that the API and web services are healthy.

-1. Navigate to the web application in the browser to view the content at /stats.html.
+5. Navigate to the web application in the browser to view the content at /stats.html.
 Take note of the following details as you refresh the page:

     - webTaskId: the task identifier for the web service instance